LeuAlmeida/fastfeet.api/README.md

 $ yarn
 ```

-Certify yourself that all environments are correct.
+Certify yourself that all environments are correct

 ```shell
 # Copy the .env folder